U.S. economy may need much higher interest rates: Fed's Lacker

 Speaking to a group of economists in Richmond, Lacker argued that a range of economic analysis suggests the Fed's benchmark overnight interest rate - the federal funds rate - is currently too low.

-"It appears that the funds rate should be significantly higher than it is now," he said in prepared remarks.
+"It appears that the funds rate should be significantly higher than it is now," he said in the speech.

 He made his comments after the U.S. government reported a hiring slowdown in August that could effectively rule out a rate increase later this month.